ajberkley/canadarasp/README.md

 processing --- it just archives some data from the forecasts to S3 and processes it on demand when requested through a simple web service).

+# Critical TODO
+ECCC is deprecating the HRDPS data source I am using in Feb 2023.
+They changed the data format to a lat/lon grid which should mean that I can avoid the gdalwarp step on wind decoding, but I have to make sure the new files work with my pipeline.

 # System generalities

 This runs in the Amazon cloud in ca-central-1a, which is Montreal.